Signals from the Field: What Government Cloud Security Panels Reveal About Enterprise Architecture Maturity — and Why FEAF Is the Root Cause

 Setting the Scene

-The Carahsoft GovExperience Summit 2026 convened government leaders, technology partners, and public-sector innovators at the Carahsoft Conference & Collaboration Center in Reston, Virginia.
+The Carahsoft GovExperience Summit 2026 convened government leaders, technology partners, and public-sector innovators at the Carahsoft Conference and Collaboration Center in Reston, Virginia.
 Organized by Government Executive Media Group and underwritten by Carahsoft — with gold sponsors including Knox Systems and Salesforce — the event featured two parallel tracks: Change Management and Emerging Technology.
-Sessions spanned a broad and timely agenda: AI-enhanced efficiency, cloud-powered digital services, cybersecurity user experience, data analytics, and the perennial challenge of organizational silos.
+Sessions spanned AI-enhanced efficiency, cloud-powered digital services, cybersecurity user experience, data analytics, and organizational silos.

-I attended the summit with the kind of interest that any enterprise architecture practitioner brings to these convenings: not to judge, but to listen.
-Summits like GovExperience are valuable precisely because they surface the real state of practice — the unscripted moments, the questions that produce long pauses, the gaps between the polished slide decks and the lived reality of implementation.
-What I heard over the course of the day confirmed something I have observed across dozens of government and industry forums over the past several years: the federal cloud security conversation has matured considerably in its ambitions but has not yet matured proportionally in its architectural foundations.
+The author attended the summit with the kind of interest that any enterprise architecture practitioner brings to these convenings: not to judge, but to listen.
+Summits like GovExperience are valuable precisely because they surface the real state of practice — the unscripted moments, the questions that produce long pauses, the gaps between polished slide decks and the lived reality of implementation.
+What I heard confirmed something I have observed across dozens of government and industry forums over the past several years: the federal cloud security conversation has matured considerably in its ambitions but has not yet matured proportionally in its architectural foundations.

 That observation is not a criticism.
 It is a diagnosis — and diagnoses are only useful if they lead to treatment plans.
 This article offers both.